Conference Size: Limited to 4000 attendees

 Attendance is limited to maintain an appropriate setting for scientific exchange.

-Registration Fee: The registration fee for CROI 2016 is $750 US.
+Registration Fee: The regular registration fee is US $850.
 Please be prepared to show government issued photo identification on-site in order to receive your conference badge.
-A $750 US replacement fee will be charged for any lost badge.
+An $850 US replacement fee will be charged for any lost badge.

-November 12, 2015: Registration and Housing Opens for Accepted Abstracts Authors.
+November 15, 2016: Registration and housing opens for Accepted Abstracts Authors.

 Registration applications are reviewed and processed on a first-come, first-served basis.
 Upon e-mail notification that the application has been approved, attendees will be allowed to complete their registration and housing via a secure link.
 Due to the high volume of applications received at the opening of registration, applications are processed generally within 3-5 days.
 All approved registrants MUST book hotel reservations via the CROI housing system.